 Like when you gain your car driving licence you will require a provisional licence.
 This can be ordered from the DVLA or provided by the company you choose to train you.
 There is two parts to the form.
 Part D2 and part D4.
-It’s also mandatory that you hold a valid British driving license as the basics of driven are not taught when training for your heavy goods vehicle licence.
+It’s also mandatory that you hold a valid British driving license as the basics of driving are not taught when training for your Public Service Vehicle licence.

-Once you have received your provisional licence you can then book for the appropriate theory test.
+Once you receive your provisional licence you can then book for the appropriate theory test.